-stacked cups with venetian glass 16"x20" oil on canvas
+composition with butterfly 20"x20" oil on canvas

 For me, it's not about the subject matter at all - subject matter is just a pretext for my execution and sensitivity to technical issues.
 I'm getting closer to the divine harmony, closer to divinity, but not quite yet.
 That is what is great about painting - just when you think you are getting there, the point of achievement moves away.
 But, I want to catch that moment of solitude, that quiet harmony that people can relate to.
 That's what I'm after.